nhsconnect/prm-practice-migration-staging/_steps/practice-manager-staff-reading-by-phase/05-post-go-live.md

 group: practice-manager-staff-reading-by-phase
 ---

-* [Have you notified any 3rd party services to switch their services back on, pointing to the new system?](/prm-practice-migration/guide/post-go-live#switch-on-links) For example Electronic Prescription Service, Pathology and test labs

 * [Have registration links been checked post Go-Live?](/prm-practice-migration/guide/post-go-live#registration)

 * [Are online patient services available such as the ability to book appointments?](/prm-practice-migration/guide/post-go-live#online-services)